News

 Another important tax to consider is council tax.

-The cost of your council tax will depend on the area you live and the size of your property, to check how much you have to pay visit the Birmingham council website.
+The cost of your council tax will depend on the area you live in and the size of your property, to check how much you have to pay visit the Birmingham council website.

 A final tax to consider if you decide to buy a flat or house in Birmingham is stamp duty.